stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **Mattermost**: An open-source messaging platform that provides secure, self-hosted communication for team collaboration, with extensive integration capabilities.
 - **Rocket.Chat**: An open-source communication hub that offers team messaging, video conferencing, file sharing, and more, with a focus on privacy and customization.
 - **Nextcloud Talk**: Part of the Nextcloud suite, this open-source communication tool provides secure audio and video calls, chat, and screen sharing, integrated with your data.
+- **Jitsi**: An open-source video conferencing platform that offers secure, scalable, and customizable video meetings and collaboration tools for remote teams.

 ### 11. Financial Accounting and Invoicing
 Manage your finances with confidence using open-source accounting and invoicing solutions.
 Enjoy robust, flexible, and scalable tools that help streamline financial operations and ensure accuracy.